stadust/demonlist-guidelines/220_eligibility/250_bugfixes.md

 ## Illegal Bug Fixes

-***Players should communicate with the least team as regularly as possible when creating custom bug fixes!*** Submitting an illegal bug fix alone is not grounds for a player ban; however, repeatedly submitting prohibited bug fixes prior to clearing them with the team *may result in a short ban*.
+***Players should communicate with the list team as regularly as possible when creating custom bug fixes!*** Submitting an illegal bug fix alone is not grounds for a player ban; however, repeatedly submitting prohibited bug fixes prior to clearing them with the team *may result in a short ban*.

 ## Custom Speed Changes